net1957/proxy_pac_rb/README.md

 [![Downloads](http://img.shields.io/gem/dt/proxy_pac_rb.svg?style=flat)](http://rubygems.org/gems/proxy_pac_rb)

-`proxy_pac_rb` is a gem to compress, lint and parse [proxy auto-config](http://en.wikipedia.org/wiki/Proxy_auto-config) files.
-It comes with a cli program, some rack middlewares and can be used from within ruby scripts as well. `proxy_pac_rb` uses a JavaScript runtime to evaulate a proxy auto-config file the same way a browser does to determine what proxy (if any at all) should a program use to connect to a server.
-You must install on of the supported JavaScript runtimes: [therubyracer](https://rubygems.org/gems/therubyracer) or [therubyrhino](https://rubygems.org/gems/therubyrhino/).
+`proxy_pac_rb` is a gem to compress, lint and parse [proxy auto-config](http://en.wikipedia.org/wiki/Proxy_auto-config ) files.
+It comes with a cli program, some rack middlewares and can be used from within ruby scripts as well . `proxy_pac_rb` uses a JavaScript runtime to evaulate a proxy auto-config file the same way a browser does to determine what proxy (if any at all) should a program use to connect to a server.
+You must install on of the supported JavaScript runtimes: [miniracer](https://github.com/rubyjs/mini_racer), [therubyracer](https://rubygems.org/gems/therubyracer) or [therubyrhino](https://rubygems.org/gems/therubyrhino/).

 Big thanks to [sstephenson](https://github.com/sstephenson)'s [execjs](https://github.com/sstephenson/execjs) for the runtime wrapper code and to